Black Friday Hosting Deals: Jump-Start Your Online Business

 How to Take an Existing Business Online

 There are numerous reasons why you should take your business online.
-The shift in consumer behavior consequent to the Covid-19 pandemic and lockdown measures accelerated the adoption of eCommerce significantly.
+The shift in consumer behaviour consequent to the Covid-19 pandemic and lockdown measures accelerated the adoption of eCommerce significantly.
 Businesses with a strategic online presence proved themselves better equipped to accommodate customer demands and continue operating without hurting their bottom line.

 There are two essential assets that will drive your online success: A vibrant, relevant, and active social media presence; and a beautiful and functional website.

 During your first weeks of paying attention to your business’ social media, you’ll probably come to a realization: It takes a lot of effort and a lot of time.
 Social media is a great channel to directly communicate with your clients, and you can’t waste that away by automating or neglecting DMs.
 But you can plan your posts and stories ahead of time, with a social media automation tool like Hootsuite or Buffer.

 But, who will design all this social media content?
 Will you need a lofty graphic design budget?
 Let’s say you’re on Instagram and want to hop on the trend of making reels.
 Will you have to hire a video editor?
 Not necessarily.
 You can take design and video creation into your own hands, with tools like Adobe Spark, Canva, or Visme.
 Their beginner-friendly interfaces and AI-generated template make them the perfect design assistants for small business owners.

 As your digital marketing efforts progress and you become accustomed to this new way of working, you’ll probably want to level-up your game.
 At this stage, you may want to try your hand at other types of digital marketing strategies.
 For instance, you may want to start implementing email marketing, sending your customers interesting content, and exclusive discount codes.
 In that case, an email marketing solution for small businesses, such as Mailchimp, will make a world of difference.